Nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions: Large-Time Analysis

-In this section we derive sharp large-time decay estimates for the charge density.
-The key inputs are a refined analysis of the characteristic flow and the resolvent structure of the screened Poisson operator.
-A central feature of the argument is that, once recast in a resolvent-kernel representation, the nonlinear contributions can be reorganized into effective source terms exhibiting favorable cancellations and dispersive bounds.
-This allows us to propagate the time-weighted Lebesgue and Besov norms and, ultimately, to close the global bootstrap from Section~\ref{disanjie}.
+In this section, we establish the large-time decay estimates for the charge density.
+The proof combines a refined analysis of the characteristic flow with the resolvent structure of the screened Poisson operator.